Whats is there to do on Koh Tao?

 Visit a Viewpoint

 Hanging out at a spectacular viewpoint is without a doubt one of the top-rated things to do on Koh Tao.
-The island is home to some stunning viewpoints and viewpoint bars for you to visit, and we highly recommend you take in the sights from some of them during your stay.
-Some viewpoints are simply rocky outcroppings or mountainside vantage points, whereas others have small bars or a restaurant where you can get refreshments.
-Perfect for any time of day, you can take in an east coast viewpoint sunrise, or a west coast viewpoint sunset.
+The island is home to some stunning viewpoints and viewpoint bars for you to visit.
+We highly recommend you take in the sights from some of them during your stay.
+Some viewpoints are simply rocky outcroppings or mountainside vantage points.
+Whereas others have small bars or a restaurant where you can get refreshments.
+Perfect for any time of day, you can take in a sunrise viewpoint, or a sunset viewpoint.

 You can find out more about the best viewpoints and when to visit them on our viewpoints pages.